piyushmahen/findPool/README.md

 Demo hosted at: http://139.59.70.7:8082/

-Also, wanted to do the following as well, but could not do due to lack of time:
+Further improvements:
 1) Memoization at a lot of places
-2) Server Side Rendering (will do by tuesday eod)
+2) Server Side Rendering

 The project is built using React/ Redux, and Express as server.